 The "New" Cathedral of Salamanca is, as the name suggests, one of the newer massive cathedrals of Spain.
 Begun in the early 1500s, it was not consecrated until 1733, over 200 years later.

-The crucifix above the altar of the Toledo Cathedral As in most Spanish and Italian cities, the cathedral is the city center.
-The Toledo Cathedral is no exception.
-Pretty much the entire city [...]
+As in most cities in Spain and Italy, the cathedral is the city center.
+The Cathedral of Toledo, Spain is no exception.
+Pretty much the entire city of Toledo, Spain is a Unesco World Heritage site.

 Changing exhibits, illuminated texts, mummy hands, and musical instruments are just some of our new discoveries in Florence.
 I never feel like I've seen it all, and I never feel like leaving this ever-evolving city.